Bolsonaro says Brazil lacks resources to fight Amazon fires

 The firebrand right-wing president has repeatedly said he believes Brazil should open the Amazon up to business interests, to allow mining and logging companies to exploit its natural resources.

 “As NGOs lose funding ...
-What can they do?,” he asked.
+What can they do?” he asked.
 “Try to take me down, try to take me down.
 That’s all that’s left for them to do.”

 Brazil is facing growing international criticism over its handling of the Amazon, 60% of which lies in the country.